05 March 2025

 Again, how is the West “pushing” for NATO expansion if a decade after Ukraine made these overtures, it still is not a member?
 For the last decade, NATO has responded to Ukraine, “yeah, okay, we can offer some support and someday maybe we will let you join”, while some NATO member states remain hesitant over the prospect, since it would commit them to potential war with Russia.

-This claim that the West provoked Russia is not just absurd, it is morally repulsive.
+The claim that the West provoked Russia is not just absurd, it is morally repulsive.
 NATO is not an aggressive alliance, it is a mutual-defense agreement: an attack on one is an attack on all.
-Sying that Russia had to invade Ukraine to prevent it from joining an alliance which would defending it from invasion is like saying:
+Sying that Russia had to invade Ukraine to prevent it from joining an alliance which would defend it from invasion is like saying:

 “That domestic violence shelter is responsible for provoking Ukraine’s ex-husband to break into her house and beat her again, like he did years ago.
 They should not have endangered Ukraine by accepting a call to their hotline after he showed up pounding on her door.”